 Where Can You Get A Therapy Cat?

 Certified therapy cats are the personal pets of cat parents who have chosen to volunteer for the greater good.
-Sadly, the volunteering means spending months and even years in training, paying for courses, exams, certificates, membership fees….
+Sadly, volunteering means spending months and even years in training, paying for courses, exams, certificates, and membership fees….

 However, there are three basic ways to benefit from a therapy cat’s healing and comforting interaction.

-• You can either visit facilities where therapy cats are appointed,
+- You can either visit facilities where therapy cats are appointed,

-• You can get a prescription to have one yourself, or
+- You can get a prescription to have one yourself, or

-According to their own data, about 20% of the people in their pet therapy program are kids and teenagers.
+According to their data, about 20% of the people in their pet therapy program are kids and teenagers.

 How To Train Your Pet To Become A Therapy Cat

 Pets do aid us tremendously in ways we can’t even imagine.
-If you and your cat can ease even one person’s suffering or prevent a suicide – all that training will be worth it.
+If you and your cat can ease even one person’s suffering or prevent suicide – all that training will be worth it.

 Training

-Certified therapy cats are obedient, easy-going and fond of social interaction.
+Certified therapy cats are obedient, easy-going, and fond of social interaction.
 This means that you must train your pet to respond to basic commands.
-Sure, everyone will laugh at the misdemeanors of a whimsical cat, but you can’t let a headstrong, reserved or unpredictable animal roam around sick, disabled or otherwise unstable people.
+Sure, everyone will laugh at the misdemeanors of a whimsical cat, but you can’t let a headstrong, reserved, or unpredictable animal roam around sick, disabled, or otherwise unstable people.

 Technical Requirements